-The test: boosting vs Ads Manager
+The test: boost vs. Ads Manager

 We designed a simple experiment to test Ken’s theory.
 We created a video and ran it twice.
 Once as a boosted post and once as an Ads Manager campaign with the objective of video views.
-We chose video views because it’s the most similar counterpart to boosting in Ads Manager.
+We chose video views because it’s the most similar counterpart to boost in Ads Manager.
 We put the princely sum of $75 behind each post and let them loose.

 What we found

 So how’d it go?